software-next/tactigon-shapes/README.md

 .\venv\Scripts\activate
 ```

-Depending on your installation (Linux, Raspberry, Mac users) you may need to use `python3` and `pip3` instead of `python` and `pip` respectively
+Depending on your installation (Linux, Raspberry, Mac users) you may need to use `python3` and `pip3` instead of `python` and `pip` respectively.

 ## Install

-To install the correct dependecies it is mandatory to follow the following step:
+To install the correct dependencies it is mandatory to follow the following step:
 ```zsh
 pip install flask==3.0.3 flask_socketio==5.3.6 gevent==24.2.1 tactigon_gear==5.2.0 PyAudio==0.2.13 pynput==1.7.7 sympy==1.13.2
 pip install deepspeech-tflite==0.9.3 --no-deps